ReadyResearchers/MusiSort/README.md

 `pip install musisort`

 MusiSort files are stored under the user directory as `musisort`.
 For instance, on windows, `C:\\Users\\ComputerName\\AppData\\Local\\user\\musisort`.

+To upgrade MusiSort to its latest version, run the command `pip install --upgrade musisort`.

 # Usage